NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    Prerequisites section.
 2. Choose the number of workers that matches the number of GPUs you want to use.
 3. Select a worker type.
-On AWS, use nodes with 1 GPU each such as `p3.2xlarge` or `g4dn.xlarge`. p2 nodes do not meet the architecture requirements (Pascal or higher) for the Spark worker (although they can be used for the driver node).
+On AWS, use nodes with 1 GPU each such as `p3.2xlarge` or `g4dn.xlarge`.
    For Azure, choose GPU nodes such as Standard_NC6s_v3.
 For GCP, choose N1 or A2 instance types with GPUs.
 4. Select the driver type.
 Generally this can be set to be the same as the worker.
 5. Start the cluster.